 - If you or someone you know is in an emergency, call 911 immediately.

-- If you are in crisis or are experiencing difficult or suicidal thoughts, call the National Suicide Hotline at 1-800-273 TALK (8255).
+- If you’re in crisis or are experiencing difficult or suicidal thoughts, call the National Suicide Hotline at 1-800-273 TALK (8255).

-Please reach out for help if you are someone you know is suffering.
+Please reach out for help if you or someone you know is suffering.
 They don’t need to suffer in silence anymore.